 In 1964, the Very Rev. Francis Kearney, OFM, University President, revealed plans on a new $3.5 million dollar field house and student center on campus.
 Construction on what is currently known as the Reilly Center began in 1965.
 The Siegfried Construction Company of Buffalo was the major contractor.
 The building was to be called the University Center, including a gymnasium with a seating capacity of 6,000, an Olympic size swimming pool, a cafeteria, a few classrooms, a bookstore, lounges, and guidance and athletic offices.

-Today, the Reilly Center houses the Career and Professional Readiness Center, WSBU (the campus radio station), Athletic Offices, the Bookstore, ROTC, and many other offices.
+Today, the Reilly Center houses the Career and Professional Readiness Center, WSBU (the campus radio station), The Bona Venture, Athletic Offices, the Bookstore, ROTC, and many other offices.

 Reilly Center Gym in 2005